 Then, press Import.
 A message at the bottom of the page will confirm that your content has been successfully imported into your platform.
 Refer to the Course Management section of the Knowledge Base to learn more about managing courses.

 Importing Content into the Platform as Training Material

-In order to import content as training material in the Central Repository, press the Import button in the course’s tile.
+In order to import content as training material in the Central Repository, press the Import button in the content’s tile.
 In the right panel that opens, select the option to import as training material in the Central Repository.

 A message at the bottom of the page will inform you that a background job has been created successfully.
 When you launch the import, the process will run in the background with a background job, so you can continue to use your platform and your PC without any restrictions during the import process.